-80. In regard to equal access, in Decision CRTC 2000-746, the Commission approved Northwestel's plan to install equal access facilities in Yellowknife, Whitehorse, Iqaluit, Inuvik and Fort Nelson by 1 January 2001.
+80. In regard to equal access, in Decision CRTC 2000-746, Long-distance competition and improved service for Northwestel customers, 30 November 2000 ("Decision 2000-746") the Commission approved Northwestel's plan to install equal access facilities in Yellowknife, Whitehorse, Iqaluit, Inuvik and Fort Nelson by 1 January 2001.
 The Commission approved the plan, subject to an annual review of equal access progress and expenditures.
 In conducting these reviews, starting in 2002, the Commission concluded that no further roll-out of equal access was necessary.